Empirical Design in Reinforcement Learning: Observational experiments

 For this reason, cutoffs can interact with exploration, and in particular very aggressive short cutoffs may misrepresent the performance of agents that get frequently stuck.
 For example, in original implementations of Mountain Car, no early cutoffs were used and tile-coded agents would run for a few thousand steps in the first episode on average \citep{sutton2018reinforcement}.
 In later implementations, an aggressive episode cutoff of 200 steps was introduced \citep{brockman2016openai}.
 We show in Figure~\ref{fig:cutoffs} that performance for an algorithm that uses neural networks---called EQRC \citep{patterson2022generalized}---is much better with more aggressive cutoffs, with much lower variability over runs.\footnote{This change in default implementation illustrates the practice of problem adaptation---making an easier version of the problem to alleviate challenges in modern algorithms, such as neural networks struggling to learn from flat reward signals.}

 We might choose to run the agent for a fixed number of steps, rather than a fixed number of episodes.
-In that case, we do not need episode cutoffs; however, they can still be beneficial to use.
-The main reason is that, due to stochasticity in environments, many agents may have some interactions that lead the agent to get stuck.
+In that case, we do not need episode cutoffs and experiments will terminate in a reasonable amount of time.
+Cutoffs can, however, be useful for other reasons.
+The main reason is that, due to stochasticity in environments, many agents may have some interactions that lead the agent to get stuck---effectively bad luck.
 This issue may not only have to do with the agent, but also potentially with the environment.
 We can set the episode cutoff to a large number, that is less than the number of learning steps, to avoid having runs where the agent is stuck in one episode forever.
 With a large cutoff, we are much less likely to make the problem too easy and can avoid significantly skewing the results.
 But, we obtain some of the reduced variance in runs to facilitate evaluation.

-\paragraph{Summary} We conclude each section with a summary of key actionable advice.
+\paragraph{Summary:} We conclude each section with a summary of key actionable advice.
 Here, we summarize key points to consider when investigating an algorithm in one environment, assuming we have already specified the hyperparameters.